HannahMcCabe31/Weather_app/README.md

 Current Status:

-At the moment, the app provides information about London, offering a brief summary about the current weather conditions and changing the background image to a photo depicting the current weather.
+At the moment, the app provides information about a user-inputted location, offering a brief summary about the current weather conditions and changing the background image to a photo depicting the current weather.

-UPDATE:

-- I have just finished adding user location input retrieve and display weather data based on the input of the user.

 Future plans:

-- I'm hoping to add extra details about the weather such as the temperature and wind direction/speed.
+- I'm hoping to add extra details about the weather and refine the user experience.